pknviki95/Python/concepts/Datatypes/README.md

 The type of y is:  <class 'float'>
 ```

-## complex datatypes - complex():
+## complex datatype - complex():

 - complex type is a number combination of real and imaginary part.
 - complex can be represented with ```real+imagj``` (i.e) ```10+12j```.
-- Complex datatypes are mostly used in mathematical operations,complex calculation etc.
+- Complex datatype are mostly used in mathematical operations,complex calculation etc.

 ```python
     complex_variable = real_variable+[imaginary_variable]j